 You may also be able to mitigate the risk of outliving your retirement accounts by purchasing a deferred income annuity, which can act as longevity insurance, said Rutledge.

-Such products provide guaranteed income for life once the policyholder reaches a certain age.
+Such products provide guaranteed income for life starting at a point in the future.

 Deferred income annuities “make a lot of sense for a lot of people, because you don’t have to worry so much about whether a 4 percent withdrawal rate is right,” said Rutledge.
 “You can spend your savings a little more freely, because you know that you only need to make your money last until the (annuity) kicks in.”

 More from MassMutual…Beyond the Basics: Other Retirement Savings Techniques